savonet/blog/_posts/2023-02-08-fosdem-2023-takeaway.md

 Clearly, there's a need for easier and more flexible scheduling.
 We've heard from several of the folks from radio world about how their existing scheduler work.

-One of the experiement that we've been looking is to make it easier to schedule, say, 3 songs from one source at the top of the hour.
+One of the experiment that we've been looking at is to make it easier to schedule, say, 3 songs from one source at the top of the hour.
 We have some ideas to achieve this but we would like first to offer a better fundamental building block than the current `fallback`/`switch` for that and this will have to be for a future major release cycle.